Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Daylight Savings and Seasonal Depression

 Unfortunately, the practice of daylight savings causes disruptions to the circadian rhythm that have been shown to have multiple adverse effects.
-Research[20] has found that daylight savings time transitions are associated with sleep disturbances, fatal car accidents, and increased heart attacks and strokes the day after the spring time change.
+Research20 has found that daylight savings time transitions are associated with sleep disturbances, fatal car accidents, and increased heart attacks and strokes the day after the spring time change.

-In a 2017 study[21], a team of international researchers looked at 185,419 Danish hospital intake records between 1995 to 2012 where there was a diagnosis of depression.
+In a 2017 study21, a team of international researchers looked at 185,419 Danish hospital intake records between 1995 to 2012 where there was a diagnosis of depression.
 These Danish scientists discovered that during the transition from summertime to standard time (known as “fall back”), there was an 11 percent increase in depressive episodes.

 The researchers concluded that “the observed association is primarily related to the psychological distress associated with the sudden advancement of sunset from 6 PM to 5 PM, which marks the coming of winter and a long period of short days.”
-They believe that the majority of these individuals likely had suffered from seasonal depression in the past and that the sudden shift to less evening daylight served as an omen of the dark season ahead[21].
+They believe that the majority of these individuals likely had seasonal depression in the past and that the sudden shift to less evening daylight served as an omen of the dark season ahead.21

 While the idea behind moving the clocks back in the fall is to provide more early morning sunlight, which should be beneficial for those with depression, the opposite may be true for those with SAD.
 Dr. Norman Rosenthal is a Psychiatrist and was one of the original doctors who first described seasonal affective disorder in 1984.
-He now speaks widely on the subject and is the best-selling author of a book entitled Winter Blues.

-Dr. Rosenthal explained the negative effects of daylight savings (“fall back”) in an article published in the Chicago Tribune[22] where he was quoted saying, “When the clocks turn back, that’s supposed to give you an extra hour of light in the morning.
+Dr. Rosenthal explained the negative effects of daylight savings (“fall back”) in an article published in the Chicago Tribune22 where he was quoted saying, “When the clocks turn back, that’s supposed to give you an extra hour of light in the morning.
 But people with seasonal affective disorder typically have a hard time getting up in the morning.
 So light is being given back to them when they have the comforter over their heads, and then it gets dark in the afternoon when people with SAD are most likely more active.

 Conclusion

-If you have the winter blahs, it may be tempting to just pack your bags and move south.
+If you have the winter blues, it may be tempting to just pack your bags and move south.
 Unfortunately, this type of major life change isn’t always feasible.
 Seasonal depression is a real disorder, and it’s important to seek treatment.

 As we’ve seen in the research, it can impact every area of your life, including sleep.
 Thankfully, there are so many promising treatments that can help.
-If you’re struggling, remember that you’re not alone—find a friend, loved one, or trusted medical professional to speak with today so you can embark on your journey to feeling whole again.
+If you’re struggling, remember that you’re not alone — find a friend, loved one, or trusted medical professional to speak with today so you can embark on your journey to feeling whole again.

 References